technovangelist/knowledge/LIP/JWT.md

 The nonce is a required value for OpenIdConnect JWTs and ensures that this token hasn't been used before.

 So the last two values in the token are the actual claim.
 Groups and Name.
-The name is
+The name is the user who is running the command and the groups lists out the groups this user is a member of.

+Now that information is used by the destination to determine what roles this user should be allowed to assume.

+And that is what a JWT is and how they are used in Infra.
+On this channel we look at a lot of the tools and technologies used in Infra as well as tangential technologies in similar areas.
+If you found the video useful, please like and subscribe to see more.
+Thanks so much for watching.
+Goodbye.